dotnet/designs/proposed/flexible-http.md

 - Compositional APIs
 - High-level APIs

+### Definitions

+- `Span<byte>` indicates a contiguous blob of unvalidated `byte` and may be used as a placeholder for all its variants e.g. `ReadOnlyMemory<byte>`.

+- `string` indicates a contiguous blob of `char` and may be used as a placeholder for all its variants e.g. `Span<char>`.

+- For discussion sake (actual API TBD), we will consider that this API consists of an abstraction and concrete implementations:
+    - `HttpConnection`, the abstraction.
+    - `Http1Connection`, `Http2Connection`, `Http3Connection`, the low-level implementations.

 ## Low-level API

 Low-level APIs implement HTTP without any additional features or opinions.
-They return HTTP data direct to the user without transformation, and are built to support new HTTP features (e.g. HTTP/2 and HTTP/3 extension frames) in the future.
+They return HTTP data direct to the user without transformation, and are built to be forward-compatible with new HTTP features (e.g. HTTP/2 and HTTP/3 extension frames) in the future.

-This API consists of an abstraction and concrete implementations:

-- `HttpConnection`, the abstraction.
-- `Http1Connection`, `Http2Connection`, `Http3Connection`.

 Performance is of high priority: